OpenBazaar/openbazaar3-rust/README.md

 # OpenBazaar 3.0 - Rust Implementation

-This repository is a rust implementation for OpenBazaar (tentatively OpenBazaar3.0).
+This repository is a rust implementation for OpenBazaar (tentatively OpenBazaar3.0)

-`cargo run -- start`